Conformal Policy Control: Introduction

-We introduce conformal policy control (CPC, Figure~\ref{fig:safe_policy_improvement_marquee}), a method for safe exploration that uses the calibration data to interpolate between any safe and any optimized policy while provably respecting the risk threshold.
+We introduce conformal policy control (CPC, Figure~\ref{fig:safe_policy_improvement_marquee}), a method for safe exploration that uses the calibration data to interpolate between any safe and any optimized policy while provably respecting the risk tolerance.
 CPC requires no assumptions on the reward or constraint functions, no access to the optimized policy's training process, and no additional samples to tune the balance beyond what a safe policy already provides.
-The key idea is to parameterize the balance as a likelihood-ratio threshold between the safe and optimized policies.
-Conformal calibration on the safe policy's data determines the most aggressive threshold that still respects the declared risk.
-At deployment, the interpolated policy is realized through rejection sampling, which allows the agent to probabilistically self-regulate to a zone of competence determined by its calibration data.
+The key idea is to invert the usual importance-weighting paradigm: Rather than estimating risk for a fixed policy, we search over candidate policies, parameterized by a likelihood-ratio threshold, for the most aggressive one such that all evaluated candidates still satisfy the risk tolerance (with a weighted conservative adjustment).
+Conformal calibration on the safe policy's data determines both the weights and the threshold.
+At deployment, the interpolated policy can be realized through rejection sampling (or other Monte Carlo methods), which allows the agent to probabilistically self-regulate to a zone of competence determined by its calibration data.
 Because CPC operates entirely at test time, the same safe and optimized policies can be reused under different risk tolerances, trading test-time compute for risk control without retraining.

 Providing finite-sample guarantees in this setting poses several challenges for uncertainty quantification.
 The deployed policy depends on the calibration data, introducing subtle, data-dependent distribution shift.
 The relevant losses are general constraint functions, not just coverage indicators.
-Conformal risk control (CRC) \citep{angelopoulos2022conformal} addresses both of these challenges, but assumes a monotone relationship between the control parameter and the loss.
-In CPC, the constraint function does not depend on the control parameter, so the monotonicity assumption does not hold.
-We extend CRC to non-monotonic bounded loss functions, and we prove that CPC inherits finite-sample guarantees when the control parameter governs the policy, not the loss.
+Conformal risk control (CRC) \citep{angelopoulos2022conformal} can address these challenges, but assumes a monotone relationship between the control parameter and the loss.
+In CPC, the loss function does not depend on the control parameter, so the monotonicity condition does not hold.
+We generalize CRC (gCRC) to non-monotonic bounded loss functions, and we prove that CPC maintains finite-sample guarantees when the control parameter governs the policy, not the loss.